 by Mark Dvorak

 Doug Esse was a banjo student of mine a long time ago.
 He was slight of build, as I remember, and mostly a quiet and reserved man.
 Doug was a newer member of a close-knit group of banjo students who had been together for more than a year at the Old Town School of Folk Music.
-He didn’t socialize much with the other members of the class as he always seemed busy “with work.”
+He didn’t socialize much with the other members of the class as he always seemed to be busy with work.

 She went on.
-Only the students in the class knew Doug was sick and their instructions were to cover for him when the teacher got curious and asked questions.
-When I did get curious and ask his closest friends in class about him, their reply was always, “Doug is busy on a project at the university.”
+Only the students in the class knew Doug was sick and their instructions were to cover for him whenever the teacher got curious and began asking questions.
+When I did get curious and asked his closest friends in class about him, their reply was always, “Doug is busy on a project at the university.”
 I never had a clue.

 From the moment Doug was diagnosed, there was little hope for recovery.
 In his remaining time, he decided to do two more things.
 One was to visit the great pyramids in Egypt, as that was his field of study.
 He did that twice.
 The other was to learn the 5-string banjo at the Old Town School of Folk Music.
 To Doug, playing the banjo was a way to celebrate living.

 Doug didn’t have time to learn to play the banjo well, but the celebration continues June 1.

 Join Deborah Fausch, Stacy Holzwarth, Peggy Browning, Jonas Friddle, Chris Gackenheimer, Jason McInnes, Ellen Shepard, Rick Kurowski, Suzanne Strom, Mark Dvorak and Dan Gasperut for The Second Annual Doug Esse Memorial Five String Banjo Cacophony, Wednesday, June 1, 9 pm at The Grafton, 4530 N. Lincoln Avenue, Chicago IL.
 There is no cover charge.
 Contact The Grafton at 773 271 9000 or on the web at www.thegrafton.com.